 Ultra Dry Waterproof Bag

 The durability of Ultra Dry’s bags makes them some of the best waterproof dry bags on the market.
 The Ultra Dry Waterproof Bag is resistant to tears, punctures, and abrasions, and it’s designed to be effective even in the most extreme conditions.
 The seams are watertight thanks to the thermo welding technology and the construction is reinforced at all of the stress points.
-Along with your premium dry bag, you’ll get an IPX8-certified waterproof phone case that will keep your phone safe in case you get caught in a downpour while you’re touring Berlin or accidentally drop your phone in the pool at your luxury hotel in Bangkok.
+Along with your premium dry bag, you’ll get an IPX8-certified waterproof phone case that will keep your phone safe in case you get caught in a downpour while you’re touring Amsterdam or accidently drop your phone in the pool at your luxury hotel in Bangkok.
 The extra long straps on both their 10 and 20-liter models are removable and adjustable, making them easy to carry and convenient for all body types.
 If you’re not convinced yet, these dry bags are backed by a risk-free, money-back guarantee.

 Leader Accessories Waterproof Dry Bag